-Chloé Zhao has won the Oscar for directing Nomadland at the 93rd annual Academy Awards, becoming the first woman of color to win the award and the second woman to win (Katheryn Bigelow, was the first).
+Chloé Zhao has won the Oscar for directing Nomadland at the 93rd annual Academy Awards, becoming the first woman of colour to win the award and the second woman to win (Katheryn Bigelow, was the first).
 Zhao was also the first woman to get four Oscar nominations in a single year, in the Best Film Editing, Best Adapted Screenplay, Best Director and Best Picture categories.
 Nomadland is about a widow in her 60s (Frances McDormand) who travels the Western United States in a van after losing her job in the Great Recession.

 “I have been thinking a lot lately of how I keep going when things get hard,” she said onstage during her speech.
 “And I think it goes back to something I learned when I was a kid.
 When I was growing up in China, my dad and I used to play this game.
 We would memorise classic Chinese poems and texts, and we would recite it together and try to finish each other’s sentences.”
 Variety reports Zhao was inspired by the phrase “人之初，性本善,” which comes from the foundational Chinese text “The Three Character Classic” and translates to: “People, at birth, are inherently good.”
 “Those six letters had such a great impact on me when I was a kid,” Zhao continued.
 “And I still truly believe them today, even though sometimes it may seem like the opposite is true.
 But I have always found goodness in the people I met — everywhere I went in the world.”